greenonline/TinyTextAdventure_in_ZIL/README.md

 make zilf
 ```

-To install the built files to `/usr/local/bin/`, enter one of the folloewing lines:
+To install the built files to `/usr/local/bin/`, enter one of the following lines:

 ```none
 make